pmPartch/GetCleanDataProject2/Codebook.md

 1. load the activity labels (with associated activity id's)
 1. load the feature labels (with associated feature column numbers)
 1. load the test data
-    1. subject data contining the subject ID per record
+    1. subject data containing the subject ID per record
     1. the raw recorded data for each feature
     1. the activity performed for each record and replace the activity id with its corresponding label
 1. load the training data
-    1. subject data contining the subject ID per record
+    1. subject data containing the subject ID per record
     1. the raw recorded data for each feature
     1. the activity performed for each record and replace the activity id with its corresponding label
 1. Verify there is no missing data
 1. merge the test data, training data, then finally merge both sets together
-1. assign labels to each column where the subject id is named SubjectID, the activity column is named Activity and the feature columns are labeld via the features table (to be explanded in a step below)
+1. assign labels to each column where the subject id is named SubjectID, the activity column is named Activity and the feature columns are labeled via the features table (to be explained in a step below)
 1. collapse the rows by forming a mean of the measured feature data for a given subject ID and specific activity
 1. remove columns that cannot be used (see section below 'removed columns from the raw data sets due to naming mistakes')
 1. expand the feature names to a more human readable form (see section 'Column name changes')